dusty-nv/jetson-inference/README.md

 The sample output supplied is a test card encoded using each of the three color spaces.
 Bayer has a few different formats we are only testing GR8 (requires CUDA kernel for each to convert video).

+> **note** : The YUV422 and Bayer GR8 CUDA convesion functions are not optimal and could be improved!!.

 ## Links
 * [Abaco Systems](http://abaco.com)
 * [eLinux TX1](http://elinux.org/Jetson_TX1)